Z5T1/isidore/doc/config.md

 ## 4. Instance Name

-The instance name functions similarly to the hostname on Unix or the Cisco ISO: it serves to distinguish one Isidore instalation from another and it appears at the beginning of the prompt.
+The instance name functions similarly to the hostname on Unix or the Cisco IOS: it serves to distinguish one Isidore instalation from another and it appears at the beginning of the prompt.